zarzandmkh/bitrix24_apps_platform/readme.txt

-A platform for managing your own applications on bitrix24 cloud
+A platform for managing your own applications on REST api on bitrix24 cloud

 Apllication works on  _REQUEST[action] parameter (your.domain?action=your_action)
 if there is no _REQUEST[action] parameter, it will cause fatal error